core-wg/yang-cbor/draft-ietf-core-sid.md

     * Entry Point of allocated YANG SID Range
     * Size of allocated YANG SID Range
     * Type: Public or Private
-        * Public Ranges MUST include at least a reference to the YANG module and ".sid" files for that YANG SID Range.
+        * Public Ranges MUST include at least a reference to the YANG module and ".sid" files for that YANG SID Range (e.g., compare {{publink}} for the IETF YANG SID registry).
         * Private Ranges MUST be marked as "Private"
 * A Policy of allocation, which clearly identifies if the YANG SID Range allocations would be Private, Public or Both.
 * Technical capacity to ensure the sustained operation of the registry for a period of at least 5 years.
 If Private Registrations are allowed, the period must be of at least 10 years.